 Urban Teachers Baltimore has become an integral source of highly effective teaching talent for the city’s public and charter schools.
 We are proud partners with Baltimore City Public Schools and many public charter schools.

-Urban Teachers’ retention rate in city schools is 40 percent higher than the city average – our teachers are highly effective, career teachers who deeply care about their students and the Baltimore City community.
+Urban Teachers’ retention rate in city schools is higher than the city average – our teachers are highly effective, career teachers who deeply care about their students and the Baltimore City community.